kameerahariru/KoNoHa-Property/README.md

 <!-- Problem Statement & Objectives -->
 ## Problem Statement & Objectives

 In a house price prediction model project, the common problem statements typically revolve around understanding and predicting the value of residential properties based on various features.
-Here are some common problem statements you might encounter:
+Here are the problem statements that we encounter:

 1. **Predicting House Prices**:
    - *Problem Statement:* "Given a dataset with various features of houses (such as size, location, number of bedrooms, etc.), predict the selling price of a house."